ZProLegend007/Project-Data-Management-SQL/Part2.md

 - **When a user opts out of marketing, their data is still in the database**
   - Ensure marketing data is cleared on opt out

-- **BECAUSE TEXTUAL IS RETARDED ON SOME TABS, CLICKING THE SAME TAB TRIGGERING A RELOAD WILL CAUSE A CRASH.
+- **BECAUSE TEXTUAL IS dumb ON SOME TABS, CLICKING THE SAME TAB TRIGGERING A RELOAD WILL CAUSE A CRASH.
 IM SO DONE.
 THERE IS NO FIX FOR THIS.
 WILL BE A FUTURE IMPROVEMENT.**
   - Fun fact, at 3:28AM I found a fix
-  - It's fixed.
+  - It's fixed for the admin app (some solutions are just patches not complete fixes)
+  - User app on complicated tabs with still throw error

 #### Notes